Making it easier to grow your law firm

 9. If your software is not already hosted in the cloud, seriously consider it.
 A large element of your firm’s cyber security can be handled by the managed service provider – to whatever standard your budget allows.

-10. But be cautious when procuring and using third-party software and services, as these too can be the entry point for a cyber attack.
+10. Be cautious when procuring and using third-party software and services, as these can also be entry points for a cyber attack.
+Consider including cyber security requirements in vendor contracts.

-14. Invest in regular cyber security training, as employees are usually the number one point of vulnerability.
+4. Invest in regular cyber security training – starting with their induction training – as employees are usually the number one point of vulnerability.
 Familiarise them with your firm’s security protocols and data protection policies.

-17. Consider holding ‘insight sessions’, to learn from the experiences of others.
-For example, the well documented Allen & Overy attack this year: how would your team respond?
+7. Consider holding ‘insight sessions’, to learn from the experiences of others.
+For example, the well documented Allen & Overy attack 15 months ago: how would your team respond?

 See also: